onosproject/.github/profile/overview.md

 This component is under active development.

-### Switch Local Discovery Agent ([link-agent][link-agent] - to be renamed)
+### Switch Local Discovery Agent ([discovery-agent][discovery-agent])
-The local agent (LA) components are expected to be deployed on each data-plane device (switch or IPU).
-At the minimum, they are responsible for local emissions and handling of ARP and LLDP packets for the purpose of host and infrastructure link discovery.
+The local agent (LA) discovery agent is to be deployed on each data-plane device (switch or IPU).
+It is responsible for local handling of ARP packets for the purpose of host discovery and local emissions and handling LLDP packets for the purpose of infrastructure link discovery.

-The LA will provide access to the discovered information/state via gNMI and a custom YANG model.
-Such mechanism should also be provided to allow configuration of the agent host and link discovery behavior.
+The agent provides access to the discovered information/state via gNMI and a custom YANG model.
+Tailoring of the discovery mechanism can also be achieved by setting its parameters via gNMI set operation.

 ### Path Service Component (path-service)
 The path service component provides path and spanning-tree computation services via a gRPC API.
 To accomplish this, the component interfaces